Oracle Corporation: History

 Miner served as a senior programmer, and Oates also worked in development.
 The three founders decided that Ellison was the worst programmer so he became the salesman.
 Understanding both customers and technology, Ellison designed database tables that he used to demonstrate the power of SQL to customers.
 By February 1983 the Rosen Electronics Letter said that Oracle was "the most comprehensive offering we've seen" among databases, with good marketing and a substantial installed base encouraging developers to write software for it.
 The newsletter said that revenue in fiscal 1983 would be about $8 million and would double in 1984.
 On March 12, 1986, the company had its initial public offering.
 In 1989, Oracle moved its world headquarters to the Redwood Shores neighborhood of Redwood City, California, though its campus was not completed until 1995.
 The company hired so many from top universities that Humphries compared it to "Cargill buying crops".
 Some new employees worked as receptionists or distributed coffee until more suitable positions became available.

 Oracle in the late 1980s began selling enterprise software running on the database, starting with financial software, then manufacturing.
 Many at Oracle wanted to discontinue applications; the first several versions were weak, they competed with the company's independent software vendors and value-added reseller partners, and applications were never profitable for Oracle until after 2000.
 Selling them (and acquiring vendors such as JD Edwards and PeopleSoft, the latter being the second hostile takeover in the history of software) nonetheless allowed Oracle to compete with SAP; by the mid-2000s it was the world's largest enterprise software vendor.
 The company's Ken Jacobs later said:

 It created a strategic footprint in our customers.
 It gave us a whole stack, a credible stack.
 And we could now sell at a higher point into the companies, into the board room.
 And, our large customers wanted to consider us a strategic partner, rather than just a vendor of technology.
 So, it has, actually, had a big impact on the way our sales force could sell.

 In 1995, Oracle Systems Corporation changed its name to Oracle Corporation, officially named Oracle, but is sometimes referred to as Oracle Corporation, the name of the holding company.

-Oracle acquired the following technology companies: